 Simple, delicious, wholesome and nutritious.
 Serve these Holiday Almond Raisin Clusters at your holiday table and watch them disappear!

-Eating healthy this holiday season doesn’t mean that you have to deprive yourself!
-California Raisins are a great way to add natural sweetness to your savory or sweet dishes while also adding a boost of nutrition.
-They’re also a great choice for wholesome and healthy on-the-go snacking.
-California Raisins are fat-free and cholesterol-free and they’re packed with several important nutrients.
+Eating healthy during the holiday season doesn’t mean that you have to deprive yourself!
+Raisins are a great way to add natural sweetness to your savory or sweet dishes.
+They also add a boost of nutrition.
+Raisins are fat-free and cholesterol-free and they’re packed with several important nutrients.
 One quarter cup serving supplies 9% of your daily fiber and potassium, and 6% of your daily iron.
 Plus, they’re naturally sweet so when you incorporate them in your recipes, you can significantly cut down on the amount of additional sugar.

-Because the natural sweetness of the California Raisins shines through, I use only a small amount of sugar- ¼ cup for a whole batch of cookies.
+- Because the natural sweetness of the raisins shines through, I use only a small amount of sugar.
+I use ¼ cup sugar for a whole batch of cookies.
 I like to use coconut palm sugar, which is a natural, unrefined sugar that’s made from dehydrated sap of the coconut palm tree.
 It has a rich, almost molasses-like flavor and can be substituted for granulated sugar in most recipes.

 - 1 large egg white, room temperature

 - 2 ounces (¼ cup) dark chocolate chips

 - Preheat oven to 300 degrees F. Line two baking sheets with silicone baking mats or parchment paper.

 - Whisk the egg white in a bowl until frothy.
 Add the sugar and whisk until incorporated.
 Add the almonds and raisins to the bowl and stir everything together making sure all of the almonds and raisins are coated with the egg mixture.